* More budget leeway key for Italy's support for Juncker

 The deal would be a setback for British Prime Minister David

-former Luxembourg leader gets the Commission job.
+the former Luxembourg leader gets the Commission job.

 Renzi's support could have bolstered Cameron's efforts to

-Commission, will see Renzi on Wednesday in Rome.
+will meet Renzi on Wednesday in Rome.

 Germany's Angela Merkel has declared her support for Juncker